NicHub/mpu9250-esp32/README.md

 const char *ap_password = ""; // let blank
 ```

-3. Update the file `platformio.ini`.
+4. Update the file `platformio.ini`.
 For most of the ESP32 models, the variable `default_envs` must be set to `esp32doit-devkit-v1`.
 If you have a *M5Stack*, you can set it to `m5stack-core-esp32`.
-In case of problem, you’ll have to add your particular board model.
+In case of problem, you will need to add your own board model.

-4. Upload the web files on the ESP32 with the following command:
+5. Upload the web files on the ESP32 with the following command:

 ```bash
 platformio run --target uploadfs
 ```

-5. Upload the code to the ESP32 with PlatformIO.
+6. Upload the code to the ESP32 with PlatformIO.

-6. Check the IP adresses in the serial output.
+7. Check the IP addresses in the serial output.
 You may need to reboot your ESP to see them.
     - Use `STATION IP address` to connect to your ESP32 via your WiFi router.
     - Use `SOFT-AP IP address` to connect your computer directly to your ESP32.

-7. Navigate to the IP address of the ESP32 in your web browser.
+8. Navigate to the IP address of the ESP32 in your web browser.
 You should see the pages below.
 You can open all of them in separate windows at the same time.

 <p align="center">
 <img width=700px alt="MPU9250 on ESP32" src="doc/mpu9250-esp32-index.jpg" />